bithatch/maven-flatpak-plugin/README.md

 Two goals are currently provided.

  * `generate`.
+Generates Flatpak Manifest and other data for your Maven Java application.
-Generates Flatpak Manifest and other data.
+ * `create`.
+Generates a generic Flatpak Manifest and other data.
  * `build`.
 Builds and optionally install the Flatpak for testing.

 ## Getting Started.